plt-amy/plt-amy/README.md

 - 🔭 I work on [the 1Lab] ([source](https://github.com/plt-amy/1lab)), a
-formalised, cross-linked, explorable reference resource for cubical methods in homotopy type theory, featuring almost twenty thousand lines each of prose and of code.
+formalised, cross-linked, explorable reference resource for cubical methods in homotopy type theory, featuring almost one hundred thousand lines each of prose and of code.
 In addition to the mathematics, the project serves as an experiment for bringing Agda publishing on the web to 21st-century standards.

 [the 1Lab]: https://1lab.dev